Horse training isn’t complicated.

 Your horse concentrates on three simple things, every time you ride or handle him.

-Every time you ride or handle your horse, he concentrates on three simple things.
-When you also concentrate on these three simple things, you’re thinking on the same level as your horse.
+When you concentrate on the same three things, you’re thinking on the same level as your horse.

-Horse training isn’t complicated.
-Every movement that you teach every horse comes back to three simple things.
+Every movement you teach every horse comes back to these three things.

 Every second of every time you ride or handle your horse, he concentrates on exactly where he’s moving.

 Every horse knows that dictating the speed is the one of the first steps to taking control.

 Through every stage of training from the very first lesson, where your horse moves, the speed he moves and how he moves, are the things that you need to concentrate on.

 Whether you’re riding a horse for the first time or teaching him advanced movements, you must control where he moves, the speed he moves and how he moves, at all times.

 After all, when your horse moves exactly where you ask, at the exact speed you ask, in the gait and the carriage that you ask, all your problems will be over.

 The hard part is for us humans to think in such a simple manner.

 Concentrate on these three simple things every time you ride your horse.
-I know for sure that your horse will be concentrating on them.